punitpatel2601/CourseRegistrationSystem/README.md

 A final project of course registration system in Java.

 # Description
     We are creating a course registration system.
+    These are the following directories in the repository and their descriptions.

     PreProject Exercise:
-        Course Registration App and it's Graphical user interface

-	Milestone 1:
+        Implementation of graphical user interface for a given courseCatalogue system.
+        Using GUI buttons to load data from file, search for specific data, View or Browse all data Asking user to insert new Data via GUI

+	Design:
 		Design of the project.
         Class diagrams, modular and deployment view.

-    *** This needs to filled as we progess ***
+    CourseRegiSys:
+        Contains the main course registration project.
+        /src - contains all of the source files.

-# Authors and UCID numbers
+# Authors
 Punit Patel     -   30064251
+    punit.patel1@ucalgary.ca
 Tom Pritchard   -   30053765
+    *** email id ***
 Armaan Mohar    -   30055449
+    *** email id ***